Advanced Diploma of Surveying - CPP60116

 - use various surveying technologies and software for electronic data capture, processing and presentation

-- take part in land development exercises and learn cadastral surveying (surveying relating to land ownership and property boundaries) in a project environment
+- take part in land development exercises and learn cadastral surveying in a project environment.

-Throughout this program, you’ll develop the capacity to:
+Throughout this course, you’ll develop the capacity to:

 - conduct advanced GNSS control surveys